Cover Photo: Nokomis, the sister ship to LUV N IT. Photo by Michel Berryer.

 In the previous issue of Epoxyworks, we looked at the start up process employed by the craftsmen at Van Dam Custom Boats as they built LUV N IT, affectionately referred to as the Limousine in Van Dam Custom Boats-Part One.
 We ended our “tour” of this build with the hull stained and pre-coated with WEST SYSTEM® 105 Resin/207 Special Clear Hardener, and the custom-built stainless steel cutwater being fitted for installation.

-The current boat I have is in good shape, sails well and has been a lot fun for 17 years.
-It had grown in the planning stage from 18 to 20, 22 and finally to 36 feet long on deck.
+The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat which will be called the HURON JEWEL.
+The current boat I have is in good shape, sails well, and has been a lot of fun for 17 years.
+It had grown in the planning stage from 18 to 20, 22, and finally to 36 feet long on deck.
 But, while it grew much longer and somewhat wider, it didn’t gain much in headroom.
-The need for a bigger boat with more room, fused with a desire to sail a tall ship with passengers, resulted in a plan for a new boat.
 I have been captain of several big sailing vessels around the U.S. and the Bahamas, and have built several boats, so the idea of building one to sail close to home seemed natural.
 Continue reading →

 I have always been fascinated with balanced objects.
 Buildings, stones, sculpture—the more impossible a balanced item looks, the more intriguing.
 I have been thinking for a long time about how to bring almost unbelievable centers of gravity into objects that are practical.
 Continue reading →

-During warm summer months, handling characteristics of WEST SYSTEM Epoxy will be different than at other times of the year.
-Our cure times are based on an ambient temperature of 72°F, but in warmer temperatures the epoxy will cure faster.
-There are some steps you can take to ensure good results when using WEST SYSTEM Epoxy in warm environments.
+During warm summer months, WEST SYSTEM Epoxy working time and other handling characteristics will be different than at other times of the year.
+Our cure times are based on an ambient temperature of 72°F, but in warmer temperatures, the epoxy will cure faster.
+There are some steps you can take to extend epoxy working times and ensure good results when using WEST SYSTEM Epoxy in warm environments.
 Continue reading →

 As a technical advisor, part of my job is to guide our customers to the correct product selection and discuss proper repair procedures.
 Sometimes it’s a fun challenge to take on my own projects to stay busy, and it helps me learn what my customers are up against when they do similar projects.
 This project was repairing the cockpit sole (floor) of a 1994 Four Winns 190 Horizon.
 The pictures will help tell the story.
 Continue reading →